MS-DOS Commands :: FAQ

 - See: doskey

-- How do I run chkdsk or scandisk to repair disk errors?
+- How do I run chkdsk to repair disk errors?

 - See: chkdsk